thulab/iot-benchmark/cnosdb/README.md

 # Benchmark for CnosDB

-This module uses `iot-benchmark` to test CnosDB.
+This module uses IoT Benchmark to test CnosDB.

 ## 1. Environment